maddybartlett/Bio_Plausible_Memory_Continuous_Time_RL/README.md

 You can run the network from the command line using AC_run.py - in the terminal, navigate to the directory containing these scripts and run the command "python AC_run.py".

 Running this command without any changes to the file will result in you first being prompted to provide a directory for saving the data and figures.
 The AC network will then try to solve the MiniGrid task using the TD(n) learning rule in continuous time with $n = 2$.
 The network will utilise a One-Hot representation of the state.
-The preset parameter values are the same as those used in the TD($\theta$) condition in the published experiment. <br>
+The preset parameter values are the same as those used in the TD(&theta;) condition in the published experiment. <br>
 For the TD(n) experiment, the only changes needed are to set rule = TDn and continuous = False. <br>
 Once the network has finished running, plots showing the total reward received in each of the 500 learning trials, the ideal vs. actual value for last learning trial and the policy will be presented on the screen and saved to the directory you specified.